Nathan P. Kinkade

 » DESCRIPTION: Responsible for maintenance and monitoring of principal Web-hosting and email servers.
 One main tasks was the conversion of static Web sites to PHP/MySQL driven sites with accompanying administrative interfaces.
 Installed and implemented GNU/Linux- and FreeBSD-based servers for clients which provided services such as Web, email, DNS, Windows file sharing via Samba, and firewalls.
 Acted as a general internal (and sometimes external) consultant for just about anything computer-related, from Web development, to GNU/Linux, to programming, to security, etc.

 » TECHNOLOGIES: LAMP, Web development, GNU/Linux, system/network administration, Spanish

 » ORGANIZATION: Peace Corps

 » LOCATION: Belmopan, Belize, Central America

 » DESCRIPTION: My primary assignment was with the University of Belize.
 On a day to day basis I acted as a network and systems administrator and offered support for the regular university systems administrators.
 Two of my larger projects were the enhancement of network security via the implementation and configuration of a FreeBSD-based firewall for the entire campus, and a complete network redesign making use of several FreeBSD-based routers and sub-networking.
 I also created a computer lab of diskless X-terminals using old hardware the University had laying around.
+Co-taught an introduction to Linux class at the University.
 Outside of the University, I frequently worked with several NGOs in the area in the capacity of a technical support contact, as well as having developed a few Web sites and databases for them.

 » TECHNOLOGIES: FreeBSD, GNU/Linux, PHP, MySQL, networking, network security